WeFacelook/Wefacelook/README.md

 1 Q3 2023: Launch of the official WeFacelook website.

-2 Q1 2024: Launch of the beta version of the Facelook Social Blockchain Platform.
+2 Q3 2023: Launch of the beta version of Weapp.

-3 Q2 2024: Launch of the official version of the Facelook Social Blockchain Platform.
+3 Q3 2023: Launch of the beta version of the WeFacelook Token.

-4 Q3 2023: Launch of the beta version of Weapp.
+4 Q1 2024: Launch of the beta version of the Facelook Social Blockchain Platform.

-5 Q4 2023: Launch of the official version of Weapp.
+5 Q2 2024: Launch of the official version of the Facelook Social Blockchain Platform.

 6 Q3 2023: Launch of the beta version of the WeFacelook Token.

-7 Q3 2024: Launch of the official version of the WeFacelook Token.
+7 Q4 2023: Launch of the official version of Weapp.

 ## Contributing